fanjianquan/electron-ts-react/README.md

 Also remove `tslint-config-prettier` from the `extends` section in `tslint.json`.

 ## About this project
-It is forked from project [electron-typescript-react](https://github.com/Robinfr/electron-react-typescript).
+It's forked from project [electron-typescript-react](https://github.com/Robinfr/electron-react-typescript).

 ## License
 MIT ©